Join Date: Nov 2002

 Demolition began in December 2007.

 - Walbrook Square.
-A major redevelopment of a prominent site between Cannon Street and Bank stations which has seen
+A major redevelopment of a prominent site between Cannon Street and Bank stations which will see

-the demolition of Bucklersbury House, one of the City's ugliest and most prominent eyesores.
+the demolition of Bucklersbury House, one of the City's ugliest and most notorious concrete groundscrapers.
 In its place will

 stand four individual buildings connected by a new public square and 'historic' pedestrian routes, along with an exhibition space